1952 United States presidential election in South Carolina

 The 1952 United States presidential election in South Carolina took place on November 4, 1952, as part of the 1952 United States presidential election.
 South Carolina voters chose 8 representatives, or electors, to the Electoral College, who voted for president and vice president.
 Democrat Adlai Stevenson II defeated Dwight D. Eisenhower, the national Republican nominee, who ran in South Carolina as an Independent candidate.

 For six decades up to 1950, South Carolina had been a one-party state dominated by the Democratic Party.
 The Republican Party had been moribund due to the disfranchisement of blacks and the complete absence of other support bases as South Carolina completely lacked upland or German refugee whites opposed to secession.
-Between 1904 and 1948, no Republican presidential candidate ever obtained more than nine percent of the total presidential vote or even won a single county — a vote which in 1924 reached as low as 6.6 percent of the total voting-age population.
+Between 1904 and 1948, no Republican presidential candidate ever obtained more than nine percent of the total presidential vote or even won a single county, a vote which in 1924 reached as low as 6.6 percent of the total voting-age population, and in 1936 where their total voteshare was 1,4%.

 This absolute loyalty began to break down during World War II when Vice-presidents Henry A. Wallace and Harry S. Truman began to realize that a legacy of discrimination against blacks was a threat to the United States' image abroad and its ability to win the Cold War against the radically egalitarian rhetoric of Communism.
 In the 1948 presidential election, Truman was backed by only 24 percent of South Carolina's limited electorate — most of that from the relatively few upcountry poor whites able to meet rigorous voting requirements — and state Governor Strom Thurmond won 72 percent, carrying every county except Anderson and Spartanburg.